charlanalves/origin/README.md

 # Bouns $$ :)
-I also have created another version of docker-compose (`docker-compose-with-api-gateway.yml`) with an API gateway.
+I also have created another optional docker service for API Gateway with OAUTH/JWt autentication etc.

 Using an API gateway has the following benefits: